What does the do?

 How many people work for the United States Geological Survey?

-The US Geological Survey accounts for 0.4% of the overall federal workforce.
+The US Geological Survey accounts for 0.3% of the overall federal workforce.
 As the number of federal employees has changed, so too has the way the workforce is organized, with resources allocated to agencies depending on government priorities.
-The division constituted a similar share of the overall federal workforce in 2024 compared to 2010 (0.4%).
+The division constituted a smaller share of the overall federal workforce in May 2026 compared to 2012 (0.4%).

 Who leads the United States Geological Survey?